Frequently Asked Questions About Personal Injury

 - How long will my case take to resolve?

-We hope the information on this page will give you an idea of how to proceed with your case.
+We hope the information on this page gives you an idea of how to proceed with your case.
 Every case is unique, though, and we'd be happy to meet with you to discuss the specifics of your claim.
-Call 1-800-64-JONES to schedule a free consultation.
+Call 1-800-645-6637 to schedule a free consultation.

 Some personal injury cases involve the concept of comparative negligence, which essentially means that more than one person, possibly including the injured person, was responsible for the injury.
 Each person or entity involved is held proportionately responsible for the compensatory award depending on their percentage of fault.